angel-mora/microverse-resources/microverse-1st-article.md

 Now that everything has stopped, time is your most valuable asset.
 And you are giving it to Facebook, Netflix, Youtube, Amazon Prime or some adult entertainment company.
 That time could make you a valuable asset to rebuild our societies or get you in a more fulfilling employment situation.

-In my personal experience...
-Microverse is a great help and I'll explain to you why with these recommendations to learn to code.
+In my personal experience, Microverse is a great help and I'll explain to you why with these recommendations to learn to code.
 I'll start with a Ubuntu-based quick tutorial to set a live website in less than 30 minutes.

 ## PART 1: The Tutorial